Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 <!--more-->
 ## Background

-I was originally brought into knowledge about the event by my boss, who had the idea of getting me involved to give students a workshop on something slightly higher level than domain specific science.
+My boss originally informed me about the event and suggested that I get involved to give students a workshop on something slightly higher level than domain specific science.
 Due to the growing concept of research cloud computing and my involvement in the South African Data Intensive Research Cloud (SADIRC) joint project, we settled on the idea of giving students a crash course in infrastructure-as-code.

 We were met with some hesitation after pitching the idea to some of the organisers.
-Direct scientists often don't understand the usefulness of knowing some higher-level stuff about the environments that they run their code on.
+Non-CS domain scientists often don't understand the usefulness of knowing some higher-level stuff about the environments that they run their code on... though, to be fair, a lot of CS scientists are bad too 😑.

 Eventually I thought about reproducible scientific processes.
 I had been involved in turning bioinformatics pipelines into reproducible workflows in a [hackathon held by the H3Africa](https://aasopenresearch.org/articles/1-9/v1), where I was exposed to the [Common Workflow Language](https://www.commonwl.org/) (CWL).